 - Years 21-35 – 45%

-If in the vas itself and with reasonable flow then the results are good, if not they are not as good.
-We can’t tell until we operate what we will find inside the tiny tubes, but explain all this before the operation and we ask patients if they want to continue if we find things in a too damaged state.
-If they do not want to continue there is a closing up of the small incisions and a refund of most of the fees.
+If it is in the vas deferens itself and there is reasonable flow, then the results are likely to be good; if not, the chance of success is lower.
+Until they operate, the doctors can’t know what they will find inside the tiny tubes.
+This will be explained to you before the operation; patients are usually asked whether they want the surgeons to continue if they find things in a too damaged state.
+If they do not want to continue, the surgeon will close up the small incisions and, in some cases, refund most of the fees.

-The most frequently asked question Professor Owen’s team gets asked is, “If the operation is painless and you feel okay afterwards, why do you have to stay for hours in hospital?”
+The most frequently question Professor Owen’s team is asked is, ‘If the operation is painless and you feel okay afterwards, why do you have to stay for hours in hospital?’

 Professor Owen says:

 ‘The answer concerns how we humans heal.
 In the first 40 hours, you will get almost perfect healing if you allow the tiny blood capillaries to join up across the surgical join.
 It takes that amount of time in a wound with freshened ends brought together ‘just right’: not too tight, and not too loose, in a technique allowing the exact juxtaposition of the two shaped ends – and not too many stitches either.
 I won’t bore you with surgical details but we pride ourselves as not only being the world’s first ever clinical microsurgeons in Sydney, but also keeping the highest standards of patient care possible, while enjoying our procedures, which we developed and perfected’.

 Scrotal support has been proved to help patients post-surgery.
 Not only does it protect the surgical site but it supports the testicles and prevents them from moving.
 This helps if there is any painful swelling or persistent pain.
 Investing time in your recovery helps to reduce the number of cases of post vasectomy pain syndrome or chronic testicular pain.